Send the link below via email or IMCopy

 Our Journey Begins

-After the end of World War II, Germany, and its capital city Berlin were divided into four sectors as per the countless (4) conferences we discussed during World War II.
+After the end of World War II, Germany, and its capital city Berlin were divided into four sectors as per the countless (4) conferences that took place during World War II.

 Why were there four sectors?